-When you sign up for any of the informed services, we ask you for the information we need to have you registered for that service, to record your professional development activities so as to provide confirmation if you require it, and to process any financial transactions when you purchase that service.
-This can include a broad range of information ranging from your name, address and contact details.
-Payment facilities on our informed website are provide by third parties, and the privacy policies of those third parties apply to any information you provide via those payment facilities.
-We do not obtain or store credit card details for payments made via our informed website.
+For registration and record keeping purposes, informed by Planned Cover may require personal information such as: your name, address and contact details.
+Payment facilities on the informed website are provided by independent third parties.
+The privacy policies of those third parties apply to any information you provide via those payment facilities.
+We do not obtain or store credit card details for payments made via the informed website.

-We may use your information internally to help us improve our services and help resolve any complaints or problems.
+We may utilise your information internally to help us improve our services and help resolve any complaints or problems.

 What if you don’t provide some information to us?

 We can only fully advise you if we have all relevant information.
-The insurance laws also require you to provide your insurers with all the information they need in order to be able to decide whether to insure you and on what terms.
+Insurance laws require you to provide your insurers with all the information they need in order to be able to decide whether to insure you and on what terms.
 You have a duty to disclose the information which is relevant to the insurer’s decision to insure you.
-If you provide inaccurate or incomplete information we may not be able to provide you with the products or services you are seeking. informed will only be able to provide the correct services, documentation such as course certificates, and correctly process payments, if you provide the information in the fields marked as mandatory.
+If you provide inaccurate or incomplete information, we may not be able to supply the products or services you are seeking. informed by Planned Cover will only be able to provide the correct documentation such as course certificates, and correctly process payments, if the information in the fields marked as ‘mandatory’ are accurate.

 When do we disclose your information overseas?